ecerami/cbio_perf/README.md

 # cBioPortal Performance Tester

-This is a very simply Python script to test the performance of web API endpoints.
+This is a very simple Python script to test the performance of web API endpoints.

 ## To install